gzahn/specifiR/README.md

 (Replace with better hex sticker...)

 The goal of SpecifiR is to provide a user-friendly tool to quantify and compare the host specificity of microbial communities.
-Our method integrates the Indicator Species Analysis (ISA) with a Community Weighted Mean (CWM) analysis and has three steps.
-First, a specificity value is assigned to each taxon with the ISA.
+Our method is a three step analysis that integrates the Indicator Species Analysis (ISA) with a Community Weighted Mean (CWM) analysis.
+First, a specificity value is assigned to each taxon through the ISA.
 Second, a threshold is established for removing rare taxa.
-Third, a CWM is performed with all taxa that meet the rare taxa threshold to generate community level indices.
+Third, community level indices are generated through a CWM analysis using all taxa that meet the rare taxa threshold.
 The resulting indices can be used to compare the specificity of microbial communities associated with certain hosts or groups (i.e. treatments, environments) in a data set.

 ## Installation: